 initialize Handshake — required first call

-initialized Notification confirming init (no response)
+notifications/initialized Notification confirming init (no response; initialized alias accepted)

 tools/list List available tools